-- it references a requiredKnowledge element, - the referenced requiredKnowledge element is well-formed, - if the KnowledgeRequirement element is contained in an instance of BusinessKnowledgeModel, that BusinessKnowledgeModel element is not in the requirement subgraph of the referenced requiredKnowledge element. - the referenced piredKnowledge element is defined in the same decision model or in an imported decision model
+- it references a requiredKnowledge element, - the referenced requiredKnowledge element is well-formed, - if the KnowledgeRequirement element is contained in an instance of BusinessKnowledgeModel, that BusinessKnowledgeModel element is not in the requirement subgraph of the referenced requiredKnowledge element. - the referenced decision model are irredKnowledge element is defined in the same decision model or in an imported decision model.